lehnqt/ToQ/README.md

 # TenOpt
-A package for optimal quantum control with tensor networks.
+A Matlab package for optimal quantum control with tensor networks.
+The mps subdirectory contains MATLAB scripts and functions for simulating and optimizing quantum many-body systems using Matrix Product States (MPS).
+This documentation describes the key functionalities and explicit examples.